Homemade Glazed Donut Recipe

 Why do I need to chill the dough?

-The chilling time is a must for these donuts.
-The butter needs a chance to solidify in the fridge which makes the dough much less sticky than when it went in the fridge.
-Don’t skip it.
-But you can be flexible with it.
+However, you can be flexible with the chilling time.
 If your dough has firmed up after 2 hours, you can use it!
 You can also wait as long as overnight.
 Let the timing work for you.

-4.67 from 305 votes
+4.68 from 321 votes

-Homemade Glazed Yeast Donuts
+Homemade Glazed Donut Recipe

-Glazed yeast donuts are the BEST donuts you’ll ever eat.
-I’ve been making this easy donut recipe for years and can honestly tell you it’s PERFECT!
+Glazed yeast donuts are the BEST donuts you'll ever eat.
+I've been making this easy glazed donut recipe for years and can honestly tell you it's PERFECT!

 Prep: 2 hours